masonite-digital/mdi-quick-change-cms/wp-content/plugins/bdthemes-element-pack-lite/readme.txt

 0. [Portfolio List](https://elementpack.pro/demo/element/portfolio-list) - Element pack brings the Portfolio List widget that makes amazingly beautiful portfolios for products, services, and persons.
 0. [QR Code](https://elementpack.pro/demo/element/qr-code/) - Background Color and Shadow Example, Border Example, Fill, and Font Color Example, Corner Radius Example with other options with QR Code widgets.
 0. [QuForm](https://elementpack.pro/demo/element/quform/) - Quform is an advanced WordPress plugin that allows you to quickly and easily build multiple forms.
 And it's compatible with element pack pro
-0. [Reading Progress](https://elementpack.pro/demo/element/reading-progress/) - Attract your visitors to read your content with more consciously, that can help you your bounce rate to decrease.
-And your readers feel more comfortable.
 0. [Revolution Slider](https://elementpack.pro/demo/element/revolution-slider/) - Slider Revolution is an innovative, responsive jQuery Slider Plugin.
 And it works great with elementor page builder in a beautiful way.
 0. [Single Post](https://elementpack.pro/demo/element/single-post/) - Single Post Example, Single Post Title and Excerpt Example, Category & Date Hide Example to make up your websites and give it a masterstroke.
 0. [Scroll Image](https://elementpack.pro/demo/element/scroll-image/) - Height With Badge Example,Image Caption Example,Lightbox Icon Position Example,External Link Example with element pack pro